Cantilever chair museum

 Adults: 7,00 Euro

-Digital museum guides can be borrowed against a deposit.
+Digital museum guides can be borrowed for a deposit.

 *applies to pupils and students.

-Children up to 10 years of age pay no admission!
+Children up to 10 years do not pay admission!

 Guided tours 5-20 persons